 The 7th of October is approaching and for some of the Terra Azul family this means to get ready for a long, long journey!
 That is, this year we will participate to the World Whale Conference in Hervey Bay, Australia!
 This year theme will be ‘Journeys that inspire change’, nothing could be more appropriate as we prepare to travel to the other side of the planet 😉

 This conference will focus on the understanding of whale migrations and how to protect them promoting sustainable whale-watching practices around the world.
 This falls within the United Nations’ Sustainable Development Goals (SDGs) that Terra Azul have embraced signing the Cartilha da Sustentabilidade dos Açores earlier this year.
 If you want to learn more about it, you can check the government website here!

-Stay tuned on our blog as we will soon update our sustainability objectives of the year 🙂
+And on our previous blog post you can read about our sustainability objectives of the year 🙂

 In addition, the delegates will explore the cultural and historical significance of whales and how to maximize the power of cetaceans to inspire positive human behavior change to protect our Oceans.
 This is one of Terra Azul objectives since its foundation 18 years ago and we cannot wait to share our experience and get new inspiration from other parts of the world!